Coupon Included! Fashion Shopping at Wooden Doll on Harajuku's Takeshita Street

 If you wish to visit several cities and destinations, traveling by train in Hokkaido is very convenient.
 JR Hokkaido Lines operate throughout the region.
 There is even a unique sightseeing train called Ryuhyo Monogatari, which allows you to see the beautiful drift ice scenery that can only be enjoyed in this region!

-Moreover, international visitors can use discount travel passes that allows them to travel at great value for price: JR PASS and Hokkaido Rail Pass.
+Moreover, international visitors can use discount travel passes that allows them to travel at great value for price: JR PASS and JR Hokkaido Rail Pass.

 Travel by Rental Car